Wild weather: State Highway 6 flooded, Hokitika lightning strikes, New Plymouth flights grounded

-Flooding has closed a West Coast highway as a prolonged spell of heavy rain hits much of the country.
+A major West Coast river is bank to bank and a state highway closed as a prolonged spell of heavy rain hits much of the country.

+The Hokitika River was bank to bank threatening to sweep away a campervan parked on one of the braided river's islands.

+Westland District Council mayor Bruce Smith said the second alarm for the river had been activated, and there was still another few hundred millimetres of rain forecast.

 Civil Defence has been activated in Westland as heavy rain hammers the West Coast.